 Virtual Work is a fundamental theory in the mechanics of bodies.
 So fundamental in fact, that Newton's 3 equations of equilibrium can be derived from it.
-Virtual Work provides a basis upon which vectorial mechanics (i.e. Newton's laws) can be linked to the energy methods (i.e. Lagrangian methods) which are the basis for finite element analysis.
+Virtual Work provides a basis upon which vectorial mechanics (i.e. Newton's laws) can be linked to the energy methods (i.e. Lagrangian methods) which are the basis for finite element analysis and advanced mechanics of materials.